Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 This article is about helping you make informed decisions and ensuring that your solar system installation is smooth.
 After reading, you will have a better understanding of how the construction of your roof will affect the installation of your solar system.

-What Type of Roof Do I Have?
+What Type of Roof Do You Have?

 The type of roofing material you have on your home can impact various aspects of your solar system installation; from the ease of the installation to the long-term performance of your solar system.